plone/plone.volto/README.rst

 Compatibility
 =============

+plone.volto currently works for both Plone 5.2 and Plone 6 (pre-alpha and alpha).
+It support Python 3.7, 3.8 and 3.9.

-Volto requires specific versions of plone.volto and plone.restapi:
+Though, Volto requires specific versions of plone.volto and plone.restapi:

 +---------------------------+-----------------------+-------------------------------------------------------------------------------------------------+
 |  plone.volto              |  plone.restapi        | Reason                                                                                          |